vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/README.md

-# Experiments Connecting an LLM to an Arduino
+# Experiments Connecting Ai chat to an Arduino
 My experiments using function calling to connect a Large Language Model (LLM) to an Arduino

 ## Learning Goals